Note: Any person in an emergency situation requiring immediate intervention should call 911 for assistance.

 |Who Can Ask for a PFA?||

 Temporary Protection Orders (TPO) and Final Protection Order (FPO)

 FPO is up to (3) years from the date of issuance

 |How to Apply||

 File a petition in court or at the request of the district attorney, or a law enforcement officer in connection with a criminal case.

 Any violation of a PFA order can result in criminal contempt charges, which may result in up to six months in jail and a $1,000 fine.

 Because domestic laws can sometimes get complicated, it may also be a good idea to consult an experienced Pennsylvania domestic violence lawyer or an legal aid service provider if you have questions about your specific situation.

 There are countless reasons why a judge would issue a restraining order, but domestic violence is probably the most common.
 In any event, it's important to understand the law when confronted with a restraining order, whether you're the one being protected or the party being restrained.
-Learn more by having a Pennsylvania criminal attorney evaluate the facts of your case for free.
+Learn more about your case and legal options by speaking with a Pennsylvania criminal attorney today.

 Contact a qualified attorney.